Montura, Florida: Geography

 In Montura Ranch Estates (includes the majority of Montura) there’s the Montura Ranch Estates Clubhouse at 255 N. Hacienda St. The clubhouse has 2 playgrounds (one for toddlers, one for kids 8-12), a soccer field, a swing set, and a volleyball court all open from 10:00 AM – 6:00 PM (EST).
 It also has 2 basketball courts, a soccer field, and a baseball field open all hours.

 Demographics

-(Hispanic) (47.9%), Two+ (Hispanic) (37.2%), White (Non-Hispanic) (10.5%), American Indian & Alaska Native (Non-Hispanic) (1.78%), and Other (Hispanic) (1.31%).
+Montura first appeared as a census designated place in the 2010 U.S. census.